Lafayette Square (Savannah, Georgia)

 Lafayette Square is one of the 22 squares of Savannah, Georgia, United States.
 It is located in the fourth row of the city's five rows of squares, on Abercorn Street and East Macon Street, and was laid out in 1837.
-It is south of Colonial Park Cemetery, west of Troup Square, north of Calhoun Square and east of Madison Square.
+It is south of Colonial Park Cemetery, west of Troup Square, north of Taylor Square and east of Madison Square.
 The square is named for Gilbert du Motier, Marquis de Lafayette, the French hero of the American Revolution who visited Savannah in 1825.
-The oldest building on the square is the Andrew Low Carriage House, at 329 Abercorn Street, which dates to 1849.
+The oldest building on the square is the Andrew Low House, at 329 Abercorn Street, which dates to 1849.

 The square contains a fountain commemorating the 250th anniversary of the founding of the Georgia colony, donated by the Colonial Dames of Georgia in 1984, as well as cobblestone sidewalks.

 Adjacent to the square is the Roman Catholic Cathedral Basilica of St. John the Baptist.
-Given this proximity, Lafayette Square features prominently in Savannah's massive Saint Patrick's Day celebrations.
+Given this proximity, Lafayette Square features prominently in Savannah's Saint Patrick's Day celebrations.
 Water in the fountain is dyed green for the occasion.

 In this area is the museum known as the Flannery O'Connor Childhood Home, which is open to the public.